 In instances where the payment fails based on the retry rules you set, you must determine the appropriate action to take with those accounts.
 If your process is to "downgrade" the customer or cancel them, you must also take the corresponding action within Zuora to execute the business logic you deem appropriate.

 Because every company uses different policies to handle failed payments, Zuora does not perform any actions automatically when a payment fails.
 To handle payment failures, you should determine whether you want to cancel the subscription (and cancel in Zuora), or call the customer and ask for a new payment method, suspend service, or perform another action.

 To configure your payment retry rules,

-- Access the Setup Payment Gateway page by navigating to Settings > Z-Payments Settings, then click Configure Payment Retry Rules.
+- Access the Setup Payment Gateway page by navigating to Settings > Payments, then click Configure Payment Retry Rules.